taoduo/GravityWaveResearch---ChannelCollector/readme.md

-# Channel Filter
+# Research Scripts
-Matlab scripts and results for the GW research.
+Archive for those scripts and important results for the GW research.

 * Author: Duo Tao
 * Date: April 2016